walter-a-jablonowski/simple-nutrition-counter/README.md

         [x] and we also count finance (to ensure affordability)

-* = humans were designed for movement and short term stress (minutes) x = can be counted with this app (manually impossible, far too much substances)
+* = humans were designed for movement and short term stress only (minutes) x = can be counted with this app (manually impossible, far too much substances)
 ```